 Thermal Blinker Element

 Links to Discussions on the Subject

-General: Amazon taillight fixtures have the logo “Robo” and number 670614 stamped into them.
+General: Amazon taillight fixtures have the logo “Robo” (for Robert Bosch) and number 670614 stamped into them.
 They are made of simple formed sheetmetal with a plating which is mildly reflective when new and only slightly more reflective, after forty years of age and surface rust, than the background of gas station Elvis-on-Velvet-paintings [Reference 1].
 Since the taillights are quite small to begin with, I thought it was time to show how to clean them up, and get the most light out of them possible.
 This really is a safety issue.
 I have thought about modernizing them with LEDs, but that is not as simple as one might think, because of the inherent differences between very narrow light output beam which these have (it's not enough to just plug in replacements, see also: Considering LED Replacement Lamps below!), so this is left for future consideration and for an article for another day!

 Excerpt from Wiring Diagram.

 Note: Taillight fixture wiring color codes for both sides are the same, and only upstream of the incoming connector (Junction Unit) is the Left is Green and Right is Blue color coding used for directional blinker circuits.
 This allows fixtures to be interchangeable, side to side.